project-chip/connectedhomeip/docs/platforms/nxp/nxp_RTs_ota_software_update.md

 -   [Chip-tool](../../../examples/chip-tool/README.md) application running on
     the RPi.
 -   OTA Provider application built on the same RPi (as explained below).
--   RW61x board programmed with the example application (with the instructions above).
+-   RT board programmed with the example application (with the instructions above).

 Before starting the OTA process, the Linux OTA Provider application can be built